 About this job

-You will have responsibility for leading the following activities and undertaking the following key tasks:
+You will have responsibility for leading the some of the following activities and delivery of the following key tasks:

 To apply please provide the following information:

 - a brief resume including contact details for 2 referees (one of whom should be your current supervisor)

 - a maximum 2 page written response outlining your suitability for the role referring to the key capabilities under “How you will be assessed”.

 Applications remain current for 12 months from the closing date and may be considered for appointment to identical or similar vacancies within the Department.

 Applications from recruitment agencies will not be accepted.